Available positions are listed at the bottom of this page!

 ARTISTS IN EDUCATION (AIE) INTERN

-The AIE intern works under the supervision of the AIE Program Director to help with coordination and administration of AIE programs, publications, and exhibitions.
-Additionally, the AIE intern will work to help create an archive of all past AIE programs.
+The AIE intern works under the supervision of the AIE Program Director to help to coordinate and administer AIE programs (Youth Advisory Board, Mission Voices Summer and the One-On-One Mentorship program), print material and exhibitions.
 The intern also helps research community organizations, designs and implements community outreach strategies, and tracks outreach efforts.
 The intern will help to identify and target community groups, schools and neighborhoods that would be interested in upcoming educational programs, exhibitions and events through publicity and promotion, and active invitation.
-Southern Exposure seeks an AIE intern with an interest in arts education, curriculum development, project development, public programming and outreach.
+Southern Exposure seeks an AIE intern with an interest in arts education, curriculum development, public programming and outreach.

 ARTS ADMINISTRATION INTERN

 The Arts Administration intern works with all staff members to support various project-based tasks.
 This includes grant research, assisting with installations, mailings, distribution, soliciting donations and volunteers, and other duties related to the administration of a nonprofit arts organization.
 Southern Exposure seeks a general administrative intern who is self-motivated and flexible.
 This internship is a great introduction to Southern Exposure and often leads to the intern's participation in more specialized projects.